Dr. Mary Lee Jensvold: "Conversations with Chimpanzees: Transforming our View of Nature"

-Please join us to hear Kristin Andrews speak about her new book Do Apes Read Minds?
+Dr. Kristin Andrews spoke about her new book Do Apes Read Minds?
 Toward a New Folk Psychology (MIT Press 2012).
-Kristin will talk about how humans are more like orangutans than we might think!
+Kristin talked about how humans are more like orangutans than we might think!

 Dr. Anne Russon: Where the wild orangutans are: New hopes for wild orangutans